Frederick Francis I: Early life

 Frederick Francis I was born in Schwerin, Duchy of Mecklenburg-Schwerin, on 10 December 1756.
 He was the son of Duke Louis of Mecklenburg-Schwerin and Princess Charlotte Sophie of Saxe-Coburg-Saalfeld.

+When his uncle Fredrick II, Duke of Mecklenburg-Schwerin died in 1785 without an heir, he assumed control over the government as Duke Friedrich Francis I.

 His paternal grandparents were Christian Ludwig II, Duke of Mecklenburg-Schwerin (son of Frederick, Duke of Mecklenburg-Grabow) and Duchess Gustave Caroline of Mecklenburg-Strelitz (daughter of Adolphus Frederick II, Duke of Mecklenburg-Strelitz).
 His maternal grandparents were Franz Josias, Duke of Saxe-Coburg-Saalfeld and Princess Anna Sophie of Schwarzburg-Rudolstadt.

 Reign

-Frederick Francis I, as Duke of Mecklenburg-Schwerin in swedish uniform with the Royal Order of the Seraphim.
+Frederick Francis I, as Duke of Mecklenburg-Schwerin in Swedish uniform with the Royal Order of the Seraphim.
 Painted by Wilhelm August Christian Abel 1803.

 In 1785, Friedrich Franz succeeded his uncle Frederick II as Duke of Mecklenburg-Schwerin.

 Following the Napoleonic Wars, Friedrich Franz was raised to the dignity of Grand Duke at the Congress of Vienna.
 Along with his cousin in Mecklenburg-Strelitz, he was known as one of the most reactionary German rulers.